-- Q1, review ORSA framework and policy along with lessons learnt and feedback from the previous ORSA cycle. - Q2, Stress and scenario tests determined and recommended in order to provide sufficient time to model. - Q3, projections of capital requirements (as part of the annual planning process) and capital coverage ratio on the Solvency II basis; stress and scenario testing results inform the review of the plan. - Q4, formal ORSA reporting, including review of the plan by the CRO and production of the formal ORSA report to the Board.
+- review ORSA framework and policy along with lessons learnt and feedback from the previous ORSA cycle. - Stress and scenario tests determined and recommended in order to provide sufficient time to model the results of these tests. - projections of capital requirements as part of the annual planning process, including capital coverage ratio on the Solvency II basis; stress and scenario testing results inform the review of the plan. - formal ORSA reporting, including review of the plan by the CRO and production of the formal ORSA report to the Board.